hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

 ## Events

-* To subscribe for an event, generate a JSON file like: [Sample Event Sub JSON](./src/data/event_sub_sample.json).
-Sample provided here assumes driver of `network1` is subscribing to an event of `network2`.
-Then run following command (and note the request id which will be used to unsubscribe or get status):
+* To subscribe for one or more events, generate a JSON file like: [Sample Event Sub JSON](./src/data/event_sub_sample.json), which contains an array of event subscription specifications.
+The samples provided here assume that the driver of `network1` is subscribing to an event of `network2`.
+Then run the following command (and note the request id which will be used to unsubscribe or get status):
     ```
     ./bin/fabric-cli event subscribe --network=network1 src/data/event_sub_sample.json
     ```
-* To unsuscribe for event, use the same JSON file as in subscription like: [Sample Event Sub JSON](./src/data/event_sub_sample.json).
-Then run following command:
+* To unsuscribe for one or more events, use the same JSON file as in subscription like: [Sample Event Sub JSON](./src/data/event_sub_sample.json).
+Then run the following command:
     ```
     ./bin/fabric-cli event unsubscribe --network=network1 --request-id=<request-id> src/data/event_sub_sample.json
     ```
-* To get status for event subscription, run following command:
+* To get the status of an event subscription, run the following command:
     ```
     ./bin/fabric-cli event get-subscription-status --network=network1 --request-id=<request-id>
     ```